Huskies vs. Gaels: Second Round Betting Trends, Record ATS, Home/Road Splits

 - The Huskies have gone 19-9-0 ATS this season.

-- UConn has a record of 16-4, a 80% win rate, when it's favored by -175 or more by sportsbooks this season.

-- The bookmakers' moneyline implies a 63.6% chance of a victory for the Huskies.
+- The Huskies have a 63.6% chance to win this game based on the implied probability of the moneyline.

-- So far this season, Saint Mary's (CA) has compiled a 17-13-0 record against the spread.
+- So far this year, Saint Mary's (CA) has put together a 17-13-0 record against the spread.

 - The Gaels have been listed as an underdog of +145 or more on two occasions this season and lost both games.